 - Add baking powder, cinnamon and sea salt.

 - In a medium bowl, whisk eggs, add honey and melted butter or coconut oil.

-- Peel, core, and finely dice sweet firm pears and toss with 1 Tbsp lemon juice to prevent browning.
+Peel, core, and very finely dice sweet ripe pears and toss with 1 Tbsp lemon juice to prevent browning.

 - Fill muffin cups ¾ full.
 Bake for 22-25 minutes.